deckbox/wordpress_mtg_tooltips/readme.txt

 2. An example of a really small deck listing, produced by the code shown in the description

 == Changelog ==

+= 3.0.2 =
+* Added configuration options for font size and line height for deck listings

 = 3.0.1 =
 * Small fixes to the embedded view.